rstumpner/ansible-role-cisco-template/readme.md

 ## Installation:

 For the first steps there is no Installation needed just clone it to your Gitlab ( https://gitlab.com ) repository and the Gitlab Runner should work.
-If you want to do some test on your local machine install a Gitlab Runner there or Install Ansible (pip install ansible) and Copy & Paste the CI/CD Stages from the gitlab-ci.yml
+If you want to do some test on your local machine install a Gitlab Runner there or Install Ansible (pip install ansible) and Copy & Paste the CI/CD Stages from the gitlab-ci.yml file.

 ## Using this Role: